hydroclaus/hgs_grammar/README.md

 2. double click and follow the instructions

 ### SublimeText
 Two files need to be copied at two different locations.
-The destinations vary, depending on which version of SublimeText you use
+The destinations vary, depending on which version of SublimeText you use.

 #### Directories

 _OSX_:

 - version 2: go to `/Applications/Sublime\ Text.app/Contents/MacOS/Packages`
-- version 3: go to `Sublie Text` - `Preferences` - `Browse Packages`
+- version 3: go to `Sublime Text` - `Preferences` - `Browse Packages`

 _WINDOWS_: